 Look after your hands and feet

-There is an old Chinese saying, “a woman’s second face is in her hands” and Chinese women are meticulous about moisturizing and caring for their hands and feet.
-According to Chinese medicine both the hands and the feet are microcosmic representations of the whole body.
-As our patients know, many of the most important acupoints are on the hands and feet and stimulating these areas can have a beneficial effect on the whole body.
+According to Chinese medicine, both the hands and the feet are microcosmic representations of the whole body.
+As our patients know, many of the most important acupoints are on the hands and feet, and stimulating these areas can have a beneficial effect on the whole body.
 Try to massage moisturizer into your hands and feet every day and treat yourself to a periodic reflexology foot massage or get your loved one to rub your feet at the end of a long day.

 Take care of your kidneys

 Our kidneys filter waste products and also maintain the correct water balance in our bodies.
-If they are not working well we feel tired, sluggish, bloated and puffy.
-In Chinese medicine dark circles under they eyes are a symptom of a kidney imbalance and can be treated by tonifying the kidneys.
+If they are not working well we feel tired, sluggish, bloated, and puffy.
+In Chinese medicine, dark circles under the eyes are a symptom of a kidney imbalance and can be treated by tonifying the kidneys.
 Ask us to prescribe you a kidney nourishing formula to treat your dark circles.
-A formula called ming mu di huang wan works particularly well.
-You can help your kidneys by reducing your salt intake, getting plenty of sleep and eating nourishing whole foods instead of processed foods.
+A formula called ming mu di Huang wan works particularly well.
+You can help your kidneys by reducing your salt intake, getting plenty of sleep, and eating nourishing whole foods instead of processed foods.